lingling-liao/image-classifier/README.md

 # image-classifier
 This tutorial shows how to classify images of flowers.

-## Official Docker images for the machine learning framework TensorFlow
+## Official Docker images for TensorFlow

 Docker Pull Command: